Step 0: Figure out what needs to be done

 Gun.io has an entire team of developers that we call our “Talent Acquisition” team.
 Our TA team is made 100% of developers–current developers who also help us match developers with projects.

-Only a developer can properly size up another developer and make sure that the qualifications that you’re looking for are the ones that the developers actually have.
+When hiring a developer, only a developer can properly size up another developer and make sure that the qualifications that you’re looking for are the ones that the developers actually have.

 You need a database to help you find a developer

 The best TA team in the world is useless if they don’t have an active database of candidates to choose from.
 At Gun.io, we don’t set out to find you a developer when you hire us.
 We already have a database of thousands of developers looking for work that have already passed our TA team’s screening.
 We know these developers can do the job, because we’ve already vetted them.